e1pmiS/v-server-setup/README.md

 To securely connect to the server, an SSH key pair was generated.

-On the local machine, the following command was run to generate the SSH key pair (if it was not generated already):
+On the local machine, the following command was run to generate the SSH key pair:

 ```bash
 ssh-keygen -t ed25519